bobuss/LegacyPlayer/README.md

 - Better API (play / stop / pause / resume ?)
 - UI
 - Decide what to du at the end of a song
+- Configure the format/processor mapping
+- more formats